TomKeddie/prj-pmod/hardware/pmod-samd21/README.md

 # PMOD SAMD21

+## Power supply

+All CPU power is derived from the PMOD power pins.
+The VBUS pin on the usb connector is connected only to a test point.

 ## Misc IO

 | Function | SAMD21G18 pin  | Arduino digital pin | Arduino Analog Pin |